world Crossword Puzzles

 Down

-- Into a country
+- A legal subject of a country

 Across